meimeitan/Helpdesk-Analysis/README.md

 # HR-Helpdesk-Analysis
-Incoming request and ticket modification analysis
+This is a project built to analyse the HR helpdesk Incoming volume.
+In addition, more in depth a ticket modification analysis was carried out for further understanding the time taken and outcome of the request.

 Incoming Request